azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 This past summer, I was lucky to join Y Combinator as a founder in S24.
 I met lots of great people and saw lots of cool projects.

-My startup was Honeycomb, a automation platform for software engineering with LLMs at the core.
+My startup was Honeycomb, an AI-powered automation platform for enterprise software engineering teams.
 Some features we built included automated feature development, bug tracing, unit testing, code reviews, etc.

 This was my first attempt at a startup.
 I've been reading about startups for a